-Foreman steamrollered through the much fancied world heavyweight champion Joe Frazier, in a fight that lasted 2 just rounds.
+Foreman steamrollered through the much fancied world heavyweight champion Joe Frazier, in a fight that lasted just two rounds.
 Smokin’ Joe hit the canvas 6 times, it was a convincing show of raw power by Foreman.

 Next for Foreman was the hard hitting Ken Norton, who had just come through an easy first defence knocking out Jose Roman in one round.

-Norton should have proved a much stiffer opponent, after all he had broken the jaw of Muhammad Ali however, Foreman dispatched of Norton with consummate ease with a 2nd round TKO
+Norton should have proved a much stiffer opponent, after all he had broken the jaw of Muhammad Ali however, Foreman dispatched Norton with consummate ease with a 2nd round TKO

 Seemingly invincible Foreman marched into Zaire, Africa, to defend his titles against Ali in the now historic ‘Rumble in the Jungle’ encounter.
-Many people actually feared for Ali’s well being fearing the ferocious punching power of Foreman would be to much for the former champion, the rest they say is history.
+Many people actually feared for Ali’s well being fearing the ferocious punching power of Foreman would be too much for the former champion, the rest they say is history.

 After losing his belts Foreman fought on for a couple of more years ending with a points loss to Jimmy Young.
 A near death experience prompted Foreman to become an ordained born-again Christian Minister and would spend the next 10 years speaking about his experiences while working within the community helping the youth and needy.

 The comeback trail began in 1987, and for the next 4 years Foreman climbed up the heavyweight rankings winning with knockout victory after knockout victory.